C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/increased-risk-of-drug-induced-disorders-adhd.md

 The title reads "drugs" because I make LSD responsible for some of my symptoms, the study, however, only refers to cannabs and shows that ADHD in combination with chronic cannabis abuse does in fact increase the risk of developing schizophrenia and other psychotic disorders.

-The article doesn't mean to add any scientific value, please do **not** cite anything or take its value for granted.
+The article doesn't mean to add any scientific value, please do **not** cite anything or take its pl for granted.

 ## Abstract
 Due to their impulsive behaviour, a lot of people with ADHD tend to misuse substances like cannabis --- Does chronic cannabis consume and ADHD affect the risk of developing psychotic disorders, such as schizophrenia? --- A small meta-analysis.